 Bacteria grow in these clogged follicles, resulting in blackhead or whiteheads, also known as commodones.
 Sometimes, this clogging causes the follicle wall to break under the pressure of this build up.
 The sebum then leaks into nearby tissue and forms a pustule or a papule and this is called inflammatory acne.

 MV Skintherapy's creator Sharon McGlinchey shares her key tips for both young and mature skins with acne.

 1. Avoid splashing your face with water either at the sink or in the shower.
-In particular, avoid using foaming cleansers and exfoliants as they can strip our protective barrier and cause micro-trauma on a daily basis.
+In particular, avoid using foaming cleansers and exfoliants as they can strip our protective barrier, compromise the delicate microbiome and cause micro-trauma on a daily basis.
 This then sensitizes the skin and stimulates oil production as a protective response to stripping away the skin’s natural protection.

-2. Use a warm, steamy compress cloth to cleanse.
+2. Use a warm compress cloth to cleanse.

 3. Always protect your skin with a few drops of Pure Jojoba before showering.